johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Prior Beliefs

 A Bayesian reasoner starts out with a set of beliefs, which are modeled as a probability distribution.
-You can think of the probability distribution as simply a list of possibilities, each of which has a probability.
-These possibilities are mutually exclusive and sum to 100%.
+You can think of the probability distribution as simply a list of **possibilities**, each of which has a **probability**.
+These possibilities are mutually exclusive and their probabilities sum to 100%.

 For example, suppose you pick a card at random from 52-card deck.
 There are 52 possibilities, each with a probability of 1/52, and the total adds up to 1, or 100%